sirMackk/GopherPi/README.md

 ### TODO list and possible improvements

 Things on my todo list now:

 1. Repair the routes, redirects and http errors.
 2. Buildout a better error handling package.
-3. Build a better way to discern between json and non-json requests (or use 3rd party package for that, but then where's the fun?)
+3. ~~Build a better way to discern between json and non-json requests (or use 3rd party package for that, but then where's the fun?)~~ (12/16/13 - decided against to reduce complexity)
-4. Expand the angular SPA to all areas of the site, including user media and admin panel.
+4. ~~Expand the angular SPA to all areas of the site, including user media and admin panel.~~ (12/16/13 - Same as above)
 5. Actually add valid and good looking markup instead of the current *hey, lemme see if it works* pile of.
 Yeah.
 6. Add video and audio controls like text/audio subtitle control.
 7. Actually get this working on the Raspberry Pi

 A little later:

-1. Add awesome support for audio files - editable playlists in angular would be awesome.
+1. Add awesome support for audio files - ~~editable playlists in angular would be awesome.~~ (12/16/13 - Do this in either angular or simple jquery)
 2. A way to categorize music albums in some way (tags, folders?)
 3. Add fetching of metadata ie. lyrics, imdb ratings/info, duration for music and video.

 Possible improvements:

 1. Add possibility to transcode video and allow for multiple versions of media to exist - this would allow to view media on any device that supports web video formats (great for watching videos on a tablet at home).

 ### Security Bonus